bplmaps/lmec-main-site/content/articles/the-power-of-noticing-and-wondering-an-interview-with-sharon-hessney.md

 draft: true

 ---
-As part of this year's [Massachusetts Civic Learning Week](https://www.macivicsforall.org/events-mclc), the Leventhal Map Center will co-present a virtual session called “[What’s Going On In This Graph?”: Maps and Data for Civic Literacy](https://www.eventbrite.com/e/whats-going-on-in-this-graph-map-data-literacy-for-civic-engagement-tickets-541759556417) with Sharon Hessney on **March 7 3:30-4:30PM**.
+> As part of this year's [Massachusetts Civic Learning Week](https://www.macivicsforall.org/events-mclc), the Leventhal Map Center will co-present a virtual session called “[What’s Going On In This Graph?”: Maps and Data for Civic Literacy](https://www.eventbrite.com/e/whats-going-on-in-this-graph-map-data-literacy-for-civic-engagement-tickets-541759556417) with Sharon Hessney on **March 7 3:30-4:30PM**.

+#### Meet Sharon Hessney

 {{< figure src="/uploads/2023-02-14/microsoftteams-image-32.png" caption="Sharon Hessney with [Boston neighborhoods: Top 10 Countries of Birth for Foreign-Born Population](https://collections.leventhalmap.org/search/commonwealth:h989r707c)." class="figure-right" >}}

-Sharon is an award-winning math teacher from Boston Public Schools and the “curator,” writer and moderator for The New York Times Learning Network’s “[What’s Going On in This Graph?](https://www.nytimes.com/column/whats-going-on-in-this-graph)” This free, weekly online feature has been published for six years and has had more than 50,000 online student responses.
+Sharon Hessney is an award-winning math teacher from Boston Public Schools and the “curator,” writer and moderator for The New York Times Learning Network’s “[What’s Going On in This Graph?](https://www.nytimes.com/column/whats-going-on-in-this-graph)” This free, weekly online feature has been published for six years and has had more than 50,000 online student responses.
 Sharon has worked with the Leventhal Map Center K-12 education team to develop several [high school statistics lessons](https://collections.leventhalmap.org/map-sets/297) that used maps and graphs from the 2017 Map Center exhibition [Who We Are: Boston Immigration Then and Now](https://collections.leventhalmap.org/exhibits/19).

 Michelle LeBlanc, K-12 Director of Education for the Map Center, took the opportunity to talk with Sharon about her work with The New York Times Learning Network and her enthusiasm for the power of maps and other data visualizations to help students make sense of a variety of different issues and events in their world.

 “[What’s Going on in This Graph?](https://www.nytimes.com/column/whats-going-on-in-this-graph)” is a free, weekly online feature where students are invited to share what they notice and wonder about different graphs, maps and charts previously published in The New York Times.
 On Wednesdays, there is a live moderated discussion with math teachers and students from around the world.
 By Friday, a free link to the article that included the graph and additional resources is revealed.
 Many teachers use this feature as either a “bell-ringer” at the start of class each week or to teach an entire class period.
 The feature is not only used in math classes but also in science and humanities classes where students are learning how to present claims and supporting evidence.
-All students from all backgrounds can participate as they are asked “_What do you notice?” and “What do you wonder?”_ about the graphs_._ Understanding of the maps and graphs and the topic grow as students bounce their insights off each other.
+All students from all backgrounds can participate as they are asked “_What do you notice?” and “What do you wonder?”_ about the graphs.
+Understanding of the maps and graphs and the topic grow as students bounce their insights off each other.

 _The text of this interview has been lightly edited for clarity._